2011 Honda Civic

 The Civic GX is powered by a dedicated natural gas version of the Civic's 1.8-liter i-VTEC engine.
 Because it produces close to zero regulated emissions, buyers are eligible for a $4,000 federal tax credit.
-Refueling is simplified when you opt for Phil, an optional home refueling appliance sold through select Honda dealers in California.
-Currently, natural gas is approximately thirty-five percent less expensive than gasoline when purchased at a refueling station, and can be more than 50 percent cheaper than gasoline when supplied by a Phil.
+Currently, natural gas is approximately 30 percent less expensive than gasoline when purchased at a refueling station.
 The Civic GX is the only vehicle certified by the EPA to meet both Federal Tier 2-Bin 2 and Inherently Low Emission Vehicle (ILEV) zero evaporative emission certification standards.
-But consumers can buy the GX only through certain qualified dealers in New York and California, although it is available to fleets nationwide.
+But consumers can buy the GX only through certain qualified dealers in New York, California, Utah, and Oklahoma; although it is available to fleets nationwide.

 The Civic Hybrid and Civic GX are classified as Advanced Technology Partial Zero Emissions Vehicles (AT-PZEV) by the California Air Resources Board CARB.